Program Focus

 Applied cybersecurity projects

-Open-source tools, nonprofit security assessments, hardware research, honeypots, threat research, and resume-quality deliverables.
+Open-source tools, nonprofit security assessments, SOC 2 audit readiness, hardware research, honeypots, threat research, and resume-quality deliverables.

 Built for 2nd and 3rd year cybersecurity students who want credible experience beyond coursework.